THINGS TO DO IN GLASGOW (AND BEYOND!) THIS SEPTEMBER WEEKEND

 Art lovers will fall for the works of Rubens, Rembrandt, Whistler and Eduardo Paolozzi, amongst others, at the recently reopened Hunterian Art Gallery.
 Home to one of the most distinguished public art collections in the country and don’t miss their Sculpture Courtyard.
 Entry is free but booking is necessary.

 Take the city sightseeing bus back into city centre and head to Buchanan Street to enjoy a browse round Glasgow’s finest shopping mall, Princes Square.
-With stores featuring some of the world’s biggest brands including: Kate Spade and Vivienne Westwood.
-Relax and enjoy lunch or dinner in one of their many bars and restaurants with great offers on food of up to 50% off.
-Catch the latest blockbuster or a cult classic in the Everyman Cinema, based in the courtyard – the first of its kind in Scotland.
+With stores featuring some of the world’s biggest brands including: Kate Spade and Dermalogica.
+Relax and enjoy lunch or dinner in one of their many bars and restaurants or catch the latest blockbuster or a cult classic in the Everyman Cinema, based in the courtyard – the first of its kind in Scotland.

 Situated at 96 Buchanan Street is Willow Tea Rooms.
 Established in 1983, Willow Tea Rooms are inspired by the works of Charles Rennie Mackintosh and modelled on Kate Cranston’s original Ingram Street Tea Rooms from the 1900s.
 The contrast in colours between the White Dining Room and the Chinese (Blue) Room adds to the atmosphere of the Tea Rooms with many of visitors having their own favourite room.
 Enjoy their world-famous afternoon tea or stop off for a scone and cup of tea to take a break from shopping.